robbintt/outlines/summaries/rules_for_radicals_1971.md

     - Although, Alinsky doesn't make this strict distinction between whether violence is actually used.
 - `reformation` means `reorganization of values or priorities` for your `political base`

+## General Notes

+Wikipedia offers a summary of the rules:

+1. “Power is not only what you have, but what the enemy thinks you have.”
+Power is derived from 2 main sources – money and people.
+“Have-Nots” must build power from flesh and blood.
+2. “Never go outside the expertise of your people.”
+It results in confusion, fear and retreat.
+Feeling secure adds to the backbone of anyone.
+3. “Whenever possible, go outside the expertise of the enemy.”
+Look for ways to increase insecurity, anxiety and uncertainty.
+4. “Make the enemy live up to its own book of rules.”
+If the rule is that every letter gets a reply, send 30,000 letters.
+You can kill them with this because no one can possibly obey all of their own rules.
+5. “Ridicule is man’s most potent weapon.”
+There is no defense.
+It’s irrational.
+It’s infuriating.
+It also works as a key pressure point to force the enemy into concessions.
+6. “A good tactic is one your people enjoy.”
+They’ll keep doing it without urging and come back to do more.
+They’re doing their thing, and will even suggest better ones.
+7. “A tactic that drags on too long becomes a drag.”
+Don’t become old news.
+8. “Keep the pressure on.
+Never let up.”
+Keep trying new things to keep the opposition off balance.
+As the opposition masters one approach, hit them from the flank with something new.
+9. “The threat is usually more terrifying than the thing itself.”
+Imagination and ego can dream up many more consequences than any activist.
+10. "The major premise for tactics is the development of operations that will maintain a constant pressure upon the opposition."
+It is this unceasing pressure that results in the reactions from the opposition that are essential for the success of the campaign.
+11. “If you push a negative hard enough, it will push through and become a positive.”
+Violence from the other side can win the public to your side because the public sympathizes with the underdog.
+12. “The price of a successful attack is a constructive alternative.”
+Never let the enemy score points because you’re caught without a solution to the problem.
+13. “Pick the target, freeze it, personalize it, and polarize it.”
+Cut off the support network and isolate the target from sympathy.
+Go after people and not institutions; people hurt faster than institutions.

 ## *Rules for Radicals* Notes